QUICK ANSWER

 • Choosing a broker by commission split before asking who reviews first contracts.

-• Treating Homestead as generic Miami instead of learning South Miami-Dade buyer patterns.
+• Treating Homestead as generic Miami instead of learning South Miami-Dade buyer patterns and post-Andrew construction history.

-• Giving legal, tax, insurance, inspection, lending, zoning, survey, septic, well, rental, HOA, CDD, translation, or property-management advice outside your role.
+• Giving legal, tax, insurance, inspection, lending, zoning, survey, septic, well, agricultural-classification, HOA, CDD, translation, military-benefit, VA loan, or property-management advice outside your role.

 • Forgetting that Pass Florida is exam prep, not a 63-hour pre-license course and not continuing education.